-Before we dive in, here’s a brief overview of “Do’s and Don’ts” to remember when implementing your next landscape idea:
+Here’s a brief overview of “Do’s and Don’ts” to remember when implementing your next landscape idea:

-- Be extremely watchful of tree roots
+- Be extremely watchful of tree roots!

-- Plant trees far away from retaining walls
+- Plant trees far away from retaining walls.

 - When in doubt, contact your Certified Arborist